OpenGammaProject/Open-Gamma-Detector/README.md

 Open hardware for a simple, yet powerful scintillation counter and multichannel analyzer (MCA) all-in-one device using a popular NaI(Tl) scintillation crystal.
 Suitable for (DIY) gamma spectroscopy while being significantly cheaper than any off-the-shelf platform.

-Hardware design has been done with [EasyEDA](https://easyeda.com/) and all the needed files for you to import the project as well as the schematics can be found in the `electronics` folder.
-There are also Gerber files available for you to go directly to the PCB manufacturing step.
+Hardware design has been done with [EasyEDA](https://easyeda.com/) and all the needed files for you to import the project as well as the schematic can be found in the `hardware` folder.
+There is also a Gerber file available for you to go directly to the PCB manufacturing step.

 The software aims to be as simple as possible to understand and maintain; to achieve this I decided to use an off-the-shelf microcontroller - the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/).
-This board can be programmed with the Arduino IDE over micro USB and is powerful (dual core, good ADC, plenty of memory, ...) enough for the purpose and also exceptionally cheap.
+This board can be programmed with the Arduino IDE over micro-USB and is powerful (dual core, good ADC, plenty of memory, ...) enough for the purpose and also exceptionally cheap.

 __This project is also on [Hackaday.io](https://hackaday.io/project/185211-all-in-one-gamma-ray-spectrometer)!__